magsmagsmags/PortfolioGen/README.md

 Welcome to the developer profile generator.
 It is a command-line application that dynamically generates an HTML and PDF profile from a GitHub username.

+# User Story
+AS A product manager

+I WANT a developer profile generator

+SO THAT I can easily prepare reports for stakeholders

 # Instructions

 How To Use The App: